-As of December 31, 2021, \$445,306 (December 31, 2020 - \$Nil) was owing to a director and officer and to a majority shareholder of the Company.
-The loans balance as of December 31, 2021 included accrued interest of \$20,306 (December 31, 2020 - \$Nil).
+As of December 31, 2022, \$20,821 (December 31, 2021 - \$445,306) was owing to a director and officer and to a majority shareholder of the Company.
+The loan balance as of December 31, 2022 represents accrued interests.

 In addition to the loans from related parties discussed above, the Company entered into the following transactions with related parties and key management personnel: